 Is the Amazon 4K Fire TV Stick Worth It?

-Amazon’s 4K Fire TV Stick is the latest in the company’s streaming technology.
-It comes with a new, voice-activated remote powered by Alexa, making browsing more convenient.
+Amazon’s 4K Fire TV Stick is one of several devices in the company’s arsenal of streaming technology.
+It comes with a voice-activated remote powered by Alexa, making browsing more convenient.
 Gone are the days of typing out your full email address with a remote control.

-The device streams in 4K Ultra HD and boasts higher media storage than any other streaming device.
+The device streams in 4K Ultra HD and boasts 8GB of storage.
 It has most of the capabilities of other Alexa-powered devices and can hook up to stream live video, play music and control household electronics like light dimmers and more.

 Can You Stream Live TV On Fire TV Stick?